allisonburtch/consultancy/index.md

 We help teams of people **build inspiring products.**

-We **thrive on the difficult** and have the range to hold space for complicated projects.
+We **thrive on the difficult** and have the range to hold space for the complicated.

 We align **your mission** and **your product**, your dream with reality, so that you can be fully grounded in your own integrity as you plan and build.